DarrielKremov/cairo-for-android-fork/README.md

 To compile, just run the following from the cairo-for-android directory:
 "[path-to-NDK]\ndk-build"

-The obj\local\armeabi folder will contain "libcairo-android.so"
+The libs\armeabi folder will contain "libcairo-android.so"